 I use a lot of them.
 They really help to tell where things are going when you are sight-reading.
 It also helps the copyist break the part into sections.

-As with most modern music, we do not use¬†key signatures in film scores.
-Even if the score is completely tonal.
+As with most modern music, we do not use key signatures in film scores.
+That’s true even if the score is completely tonal.
 It is much easier for the players to have each accidental labeled.
 If we did use key signatures, players would end up writing in a lot of courtesy accidentals, as they will be sight-reading and they do not want to miss any.
+The one excepted exception to this is when we record songs, we do often use key signatures.
+(Okay, there was one movie where the composer wanted to use key signatures, fantastic score, won an Oscar, rhymes with Ma Ma Band, but a lot of first takes were blown as players missed the key signature and then they wrote in reminders!)

 Tempo and Score Indications